-9.4.2.242.2 Quiet Time Period Request
+9.4.2.242.2 Quiet Time Period Request [5070]

-The Quiet Time Period Request defines a periodic sequence of quiet periods that the requester HE STA requests the responder AP to schedule.
+The Quiet Time Period Request subtype defines a periodic sequence of quiet time periods that the requester HE STA requests the responder HE AP to schedule.

-The Content of Quiet Time Period Request is shown Figure 9-589da (Quiet Time Period Request).
+The content of the Quiet Time Content subfield in the Quiet Time Period Request subtype is shown Figure 9-589da (Quiet Time Period Request).